seanredmond/heniautos/README.md

     "BCE 422/421"	"Elaphēboliṓn"	28	"BCE 0421-Apr-15"	264
     "BCE 422/421"	"Elaphēboliṓn"	29	"BCE 0421-Apr-16"	265

 This is not to be taken as _truth_.
-Meritt first made it April 9[^2] while Dinsmoor[^3] said April 10.
-Meritt then citicized Dinsmoor at some length[^4] to conclude[^5] that it should be April 11--`heniautos` arrives at this date but by a different path than Meritt.
-Gomme concludes that it should be "about March 12"[^6] because he has a different view about the intercalations.
-Most recently, Planeux calculates April 11 again.[^7]
+Meritt (1928, 109) first made it April 9 while Dinsmoor (1931, 334-335) said April 10.
+Meritt then citicized Dinsmoor at some length (1932, 146-151) to conclude (1932,
+178) that it should be April 11--`heniautos` arrives at this date but by a different path than Meritt.
+Gomme concludes that it should be "about March 12" (1945-1981, 4.711-713) because he has a different view about the intercalations.
+Most recently, Planeux calculates April 11 again (forthcoming, 187).

 That said, the date given by `heniautos` is within two days of all calculations, or thirty days if there is a difference in intercalation.
 This margin of error should hold for any ancient date.
 The cited discussions are complex, and `heniautos` should help anyone less steeped in ancient Athenian calendar equations follow along and check their calculations.

-[^1]: Gomme, A. W., Andrewes, and Dover (1945-1981) 4.264.
-[^2]: Meritt (1928) 109.
-[^3]: Dinsmoor (1931) 334-335.
-[^4]: Meritt (1932) 146-151.
-[^5]: Meritt (1932) 146-151.
-[^6]: Gomme, A. W., Andrewes, and Dover (1945-1981) 4.711-713.
-[^7]: Planeaux (forthcoming) 187

 ## Works Cited

 * Dinsmoor, William Bell.
 1931. _The Archons of Athens in the Hellenistic Age_.
 Cambridge: Harvard University Press.
 * Gomme, A. W., A. Andrewes, and K. J. Dover.
 1945-1981. _A Historical Commentary on Thucydides_.
 5 vols.
 Oxford: Oxford University Press.
 * Meritt, Benjamin D. 1928. _The Athenian Calendar in the Fifth Century_.
 Cambridge: Harvard University Press.
 * ----------.
-1932. _Athenian Financial Documents of the Fifth Century_.
+1932. _Athenian Financial Documents of the Fifth
+  Century_.
 Ann Arbor: University of Michigan Press.
 * Planeux, Christopher.
 Forthcoming. _The Athenian Year Primer_.